Moonshooters/slate/source/includes/_companies.md

       }
     }
   ],
-  "top_pattern":
+  "top_pattern": [ "first name", "miles@toofr.com" ],
-    [ "first name", "miles@toofr.com" ]
+  "next_page": 3
 }
 ```

 This endpoint delivers the prospects in our database based on company name or website.
+The response includes `top_pattern` which is the most common email pattern for the company and `next_page` to tell you if there are more results.

 ### HTTP Request